Web Design Tips: Key Highlights

 11. Conduct Audience Research

-Audience research in web design is essential for understanding the preferences, needs and behaviors of your target demographic, enabling you to tailor your design, content and functionality to effectively engage and cater to their specific requirements.
+Audience research in web design is essential for understanding the preferences, pain points and behaviors of your target demographic, enabling you to tailor your design, content and functionality to effectively engage and cater to their specific requirements.

 To research your audience: